-For most domestic applications, with a weight limit of 3.5 tonnes, a sub-base of minimum 100mm but ideally 150mm should prove to be sufficient.
+For most domestic applications a sub-base of minimum 50mm but ideally 100mm should prove to be sufficient.
 However, the paving design must be based upon the prevalent ground conditions ie: existing ground permeability and type and frequency of anticipated loads.